 Mr. Bridgesmith: I firmly believe that we’re moving into what some have called a collaborative economy, meaning that problems are solved in a multidisciplinary fashion more and better than by bringing a single discipline to the table.
-So, we as lawyers need to learn how to work with technologists.
-I was surprised -- I spent about a week in Silicon Valley in May, and talked with a lot of technologists and almost to a person I heard them say, “we need lawyers, we need law to be able to avoid the traps that we might create for ourselves in building technology.
+So, we as lawyers need to learn how to work with technologists, and I was surprised -- I spent about a week in Silicon Valley in May, and talked with a lot of technologists and almost to a person I heard them say, “we need lawyers, we need law to be able to avoid the traps that we might create for ourselves in building technology.
 And we need law to be able to advise us in our business interests.”

 So there's an enormous recognition of need, and as suggested, there are all kinds of ways to connect with the other disciplines that might be of value in your legal practice.
 There's a blockchain meetup that meets every month here in Nashville, and the technologists have their hearts set on making Nashville the blockchain capital of the world.
 They may succeed because healthcare is such a big part of our business here.
-But the point is, going and being a part of that meetup educates me to the uniqueness of their perspective and problems that they face.
-If there's something that I can do to assist, it makes me more valuable to them.
-Breaking down our silos and becoming more collaborative across our disciplinary boundaries I think is really critical.
+But the point is, going and being a part of that educates me to the uniqueness of their perspective and problems that they face, and if there's something that I can do to assist, it makes me more valuable to them.
+So breaking down our silos and becoming more collaborative across our disciplinary boundaries I think is really critical.

 Mr. FitzGerald: Thank you very much.
 At this time, I’d like to open it up to some questions if we have any.
 Feel free -- we have a panel of experts if anyone has any questions about blockchain, healthcare, and the interaction between those.